halaway/sudoku-solver/README.md

 Firstly, this project uses a Backtracking algortithm to find the solution of a given Sudoku Board in a the form of a 2D vector.
-A board can be of any size NxN, however, boards _4x4_, _6x6_, _9x9_, and _16x16_ lead to possible solutions where sub-grids are taken into account to ensure no number is repeated.
-All other grid sizes do not account for repeating values within sub-grids to coincide with the rules of Sudoku.
+A board can be of any size NxN, however, boards _4x4_, _6x6_, _9x9_, and _16x16_ lead to possible solutions where sub-grids are taken into account to ensure no number is repeated to coincide with the rules of Sudoku.
+All other grid sizes do not account for repeating values within sub-grids.
 If a solution is found, the vector is updated with the possible solutions.

 Secondly, the project goes a step further and creates a window displaying a board of size _9x9_ with the hints of a given Sudoku board.
 It allows for a text file with values to be converted into a 2D vector.
 Once diplayed, the user can select a given grid location